-1.5.7 Extending repository organization
+1.5.5 Extending repository structure

 Occasionly, you may find that new corporate visual identity components need to be added to the repository.
 If that is your case, the first question you need to ask yourself, before start to create directories blindly all over, is: What is the right place to store it?